ghrcdaac/FCX-Frontend/README.md

 ## Deployment

-To deploy, make sure correct values are entered in `config.js` file and then execute following commands
+To deploy, make sure correct values are entered in `config.js` file or set as environmental variables and then execute following commands

 ```console
 $ yarn build